Skip to main content

 911 Transportation Performance Reports

-Monthly performance assessments are one mechanism of monitoring the EMS system for the county and serve as a feedback tool for AMR.
-There are currently three types of measurement:
+Monthly performance assessments are one way of monitoring the EMS system for the county and serve as a feedback tool for AMR.
+Both operational and clinic items are measured:

-• Response Time Interval: Measured from the time the call is assigned to AMR to the time a unit arrives on scene.
+• Response Time Interval: Measured from the time the call is assigned to AMR to the time their ambulance arrives on scene.

 • Outlier Minutes: Measured as the number of minutes, while responding to calls, exceeding twice the response time limit.

-• Level Zero: Measures the number of minutes and distinct events during which AMR did not have an ambulance immediately available to respond.
+• Level Zero: Measures the number of minutes and distinct events when AMR did not have an ambulance immediately available to respond.

-Beginning in May, metrics that look at the quality of specific clinical measures will be introduced.
+Beginning in May 2024, We began looking at specific clinical actions that can help measure the quality of care given.
 This is part of the work that Washington County is doing to modernize the way that EMS response is measured.
+These measurements are all associated with responses to cardiac arrest:

 Compliance Summaries: